Out and About with Birmingham’s Park Rangers

 Please note: children must be accompanied by an adult at all times.

-Tuesday 6th January 11am -12pm: Burbury Park – Mindful nature walk.
+Tuesday 10th.Feb 11.00 – 12.00 Bloomsbury Park: Mindful nature walk.
 Time to take a deep breath, stretch your legs and clear your head.
-Join the ranger for a mindful stroll around the park noticing the natural side of winter.
-Meet by the playground (Newtown B19 2UP).
+Join the ranger for a mindful stroll around the park noticing the early signs of spring.
+Meet by notice board near the playground (Nechells B7 4NY).

-Thursday 8th January 11.15 am: Georges Park – Practical Volunteer session: Woodland management.
+Wednesday 11th Feb 11.15 Georges Park: Practical Volunteer session: Join the rangers for a session of Woodland management.
+All tools and gloves will be provided.
 Meet by notice board near the play area.
 (Lozells B19 1PP)

 Birmingham Ranger Service – Wild at Heart Programme